 Where has the virus been spotted?

-Currently, SCMV in particular is spreading across Floratam home lawns in the state of Florida and spreading.
+Currently, SCMV in particular has been identified in home lawns and commercial landscapes located in the state of Florida and spreading.
 SCMV has a patchy distribution around Florida as seen in the map below, however, most of it has been spotted around the southern areas of the state.
-SCMV was initially spotted in Pinellas County throughout hundreds of affected lawns that started to die in 2014.
+SCMV was initially spotted in Pinellas County throughout hundreds of affected lawns that started to die in 2013.
 An outbreak then occurred in Palm Beach County and then spread to neighboring counties around it.
 Most of the LVN sightings are located throughout the southern part of the state.

 How does LVN spread?

-The virus is able to multiply only once it is inside a plant, however, LVN spreads through exposed grass sap.
-This mostly occurs when grass is freshly cut and the blade is left open.
-Wheels from equipment like lawn mowers, or even trimmers transmit the disease across lawns and grind the disease into other grass blades.
+The virus is able to multiply only once it is inside the system of a plant, however, LVN spreads through exposed grass sap.
+This mostly occurs when grass is freshly mowed and the blade is left open.
+Wheels from equipment like lawn mowers transmit the disease across lawns and pass the disease into other exposed grass blades.
+Trimmers not only increase the damage to the grass and release sap, but transmit the virus as well.
 Moving any newly mowed plant material transmits the virus to different locations.

 When lawns are wet, it increases the likelihood of the disease transmitting.
-The virus can only spread once it is inside a new plant.
-The virus is no longer transmitted when grass is dry and it doesn’t stay alive long when it’s located outside of the plant’s system, in a dead plant or in dried out plant parts.
+The virus is less likely to be transmitted when grass is dry and it doesn’t stay alive long when it’s located outside of the plant’s system, in a dead plant or in dried out plant parts.
 It does not affect ornamentals, pets, people, wildlife or palms—only Floratam St. Augustine.
-LVN can not be spread by irrigation, soil or the air.
+LVN can not be spread by soil or the air.
+Irrigation and aphids can spread it, but they are not likely to do so.

 How do I identify LVN?

-LVN can be spotted with symptoms including general chlorosis with yellow streaks along the blades that becomes necrotic over time as seen in the previous image comparison of SCMV and LVN.
+Mosaic disease can be spotted with symptoms including general chlorosis with yellow streaks along the blades.
+When it becomes necrotic in early winter as temperatures drop below 64 degrees Fahrenheit, the disease has progressed to LVN as seen in the previous image comparison of mosaic disease and LVN.
 LVN is often mistaken for herbicide damage, take-all root rot or chinch bugs.
 Below is what an LVN-affected lawn may look like from a distance.

 Pictured above: A Floratam St. Augustine lawn affected by LVN in Florida.

 The best way to accurately identify LVN is by getting a correct diagnosis and sending in a sample to your local extension agency or land grant university.
 So far, LVN has only been spotted in the state of Florida, so samples can be sent as a sod plug that’s at least four or five inches across and a couple of inches deep into the affected turfgrass.
 It should be noted that when sending a sample, the grass needs to be affected, but not dead.
-Ship an over-night sample in a sandwich baggie-like bag to:
+Ship an over-night sample in a sandwich bag to one of the two locations:

 Plant Clinic – Tropical Research and Education Center